arishimam/gator/README.md

 `git clone ...`

 2. Create a PostgreSQL database.
 Connect to 'psql' and run:

 `CREATE DATABASE gator;`

 3. Create a '.gatorconfig.config file in your home directory.

 `~/.gatorconfig.json`

 Get your connection string.
 This is just a URL with the information needed to connect to a database.
 The format is:

 `protocol://username:password@host:port/database`

-Here are examples:
+Examples:
 - macOS: `postgres:arish:@localhost:5432/gator`
 - Linux: `postgres:postgres@localhost:5432/gator`

-Edit the config file and add the connection string followed by 'sslmode=disable' `{
+Edit the config file and add the connection string with ssl mode disabled.
+We need this to use the connection string with `goose`.

+`{
-    "db_url": "postgres://rish@localhost:5432/gator?sslmode=disable"
+    "db_url": "postgres://arish@localhost:5432/gator?sslmode=disable"
 }`

+4. Migrations

+Run database migrations using goose.

+`go install github.com/pressly/goose/v3/cmd/goose@latest`

+Navigate to the sql/schema directory and run:

+`goose postgres "db_connection_string" up`

+Example:

+`goose postgres postgres://arish:@localhost:5432/gator up`

 TODO: explain how to run the program